artofcodelabs/simplicit/README.md

 Two cases keep the *display* in step with memory:

 * **While an instance is mounted**, a live update flows the ordinary way: your websocket handler calls `record.update(...)`, which re-renders every currently-bound instance.
 Nothing Turbo-specific here.
+* **While an instance is unmounted** (you'd navigated away), `record.update(...)` has nothing to re-render — only memory changes.
+So when that instance re-appears with stale markup (a Turbo restoration shows its cached snapshot), Simplicit re-renders it from its record **as it binds**. *Binding* is the moment Simplicit initializes a rendered element and links it to its record by `data-key` (step 3 above) — it's what sets `this.model`.
+This is a re-render from memory, not a re-hydration from the (stale) JSON.

 #### `start({ ..., models })`

 `start()` accepts a `models` array alongside `components`.
 Model classes and their representation components are resolved at `start()`; there is no later registration API for Models (the DOM markup, however, can arrive whenever — see above).